hayesgm/mountain_goat/README.md

           discount = 0.90
         end

-        variant.whomp_whomp(0.5) do #reduce priority to 0.5 (default 1.0)
+        variant.whomp_whomp do
           discount = 0.0
         end
       end

-Mountain goat will automatically break those down into three cases (:ten_percent, :big_winner, :whomp_whomp) and serve them out at random to the user (with whomp_whomp half as likely to be served as the others).
+Mountain goat will automatically break those down into three cases (:ten_percent, :big_winner, :whomp_whomp) and serve them out at random to the user.

-### Priorities

-You may want to test certain items with a lower serve rate (bold new slogans).
-You can assign priorities to any metric variant.
-The change of a given metric variant being shown is

-     my priority / sum(all priorities for this metric)

 ### Meta Options

 There is certain meta data that you may wish to collect for a number of different conversions.
 For example, you may want to track ip-address so you can later pivot this column to find new / returning users.
 To do this, add an initializer that calls MountainGoat.add_meta_option().